rust-lang/rust/src/doc/rustc/src/command-line-arguments.md

   include a diagnostic note that indicates the linker flags to use when linking the resulting static library.
 The note starts with the text `native-static-libs:` to make it easier to fetch the output.
+- `link-args` — This flag does not disable the `--emit` step.
+When linking, this flag causes `rustc` to print the full linker invocation in a human-readable form.
+This can be useful when debugging linker options.
+The exact format of this debugging output is not a stable guarantee, other than that it will include the linker executable and the text of each command-line argument passed to the linker.

 [conditional compilation]: ../reference/conditional-compilation.html